appuri/mock-http-server/README.md

 Overview
 ========

-`mock-http-server` runs in two modes:
+`mock-http-server` runs in these modes:

 - Recording Mode
 - Playback Mode
+- Simulator Mode

 *Recording Mode* will record all requests to a target server and record the responses.
 The request signature forms the filename and is derived from the HTTP verb, the path and sha1 hash